 - Question No. 1-5 and 17-21 are very short answer questions carrying 1 mark for each part.
-They are required to be answered in o sentence each.

 - Question Nos.
 6-10 and 22-26 are short answer questions carrying 3 marks each.
 Answer to them should not normally exceed 60 words each.

 - Question Nos.
 11-13 and 27-29 are also short answer questions carrying 4 marks each.
 Answer to them should not normally exceed 70 words each.

 - Question Nos.
 14-16 and 30-32 are long answer questions carrying 6 marks each.
 Answers to them should not normally exceed 100 words each.